GM and Bothell’s Ventec get $489.4 million order from U.S. for 30,000 ventilators in coronavirus fight

 “VOCSN is a critical care ventilator, so it allows you to deliver a very powerful and very precise flow of air to the patient,” Brooks said.
 “If you over-inflate the lungs … and if you under-inflate the lungs, you can cause patient harm or death.
 So, being able to deliver that very precise air to the patient is really critical.

-“And then, when you think about how the patient is recovering … you want to eventually ween them off of the ventilator.
+“And then, when you think about how the patient is recovering … you want to eventually wean them off of the ventilator.
 That is also a bit of an art and a science.”

 The average cost of a GM-produced ventilator, $17,000, is roughly what the VOCSN normally sells for, though modified versions lack its nebulizer and suction unit features.
 Built-in costs include new tooling and accessories including bacterial filters and roll stands, as well as setup.